microsoft/OpenHack-FHIR/Challenge04-IoTFHIRConnector/ReadMe.md

       }
      ```
 * **Generate a connection string for IoT Device to connect**
    * IoT device needs a connection string to connect and send messages to Azure IoT Connector for FHIR.
-On the IoT Connector page for the newly deployed Azure IoT Connector for FHIR, select Manage client connections button.
+On the IoT Connector page for the newly deployed Azure IoT Connector for FHIR, select **Manage client connections** button.
-   * Once on Connections page, click on Add button to create a new connection.
+   * Once on Connections page, click on **Add** button to create a new connection.
-   * Provide a friendly name for this connection on the overlay window and select the Create button.
+   * Provide a friendly name for this connection on the overlay window and select the **Create** button.
-   * Select the newly created connection from the Connections page and copy the value of Primary connection string field from the overlay window on the right. **Preserve this connection string** to be used at a later step.
+   * Select the newly created connection from the Connections page and copy the value of Primary connection string field from the overlay window on the right. **Preserve this Primary connection string** to be used at a later step.

 ## Task #2: Setup IoT Device in IoT Central and Connect to FHIR
 * Create App in IoT Central
-   * Navigate to the {Azure IoT Central application manager website](https://apps.azureiotcentral.com/).
+   * Navigate to the [Azure IoT Central application manager website](https://apps.azureiotcentral.com/).
 Select **Build** from the left-hand navigation bar and then click the **Healthcare** tab.
    * Click the **Create app** button to begin creating your application and then sign in with a Microsoft personal, work, or school account.
 It will take you to the **New application** page.
    * Change the **Application name** and **URL** or leave as-is.
    * Check the **Pricing plan** and select free pricing plan or one of the standard pricing plans.